AlleNeri/scheduler-plugins/pkg/optimizedpreemption/README.md

 To use OrTool, the plugin calls a python script that wraps the solver because there is no golang library for OrTool.
 That's the reason why the the scheduler `Dockerfile` isn't the same as the official one.

+## The implementation
+This plugin implementation had been created forking the [`scheduler-plugins` official repository](https://github.com/kubernetes-sigs/scheduler-plugins) master branch, at commit `004e0d9de203ede67e0ae03b427ed82db5fb618b`.
+Besides the plugin code, there are some other integration into the scheduler code due to the required registration of this plugin and its parameter.
+To reproduce the correct and complete environment use `rsync` on this folder and the `scheduler-plugin` repository at the previously mentioned commit.

 ## Running the plugin
 For the previous motivations, the plugin is not meant to run in a production environment.
 Nevertheless, there are some extra entries in the `Makefile` to generate the scheduler image with this plugin and run it in a Minikube cluster.